oconcl/Project_1/README.md

 ## Collaboration and Project Management

-* Use GitHub for version control and collaboration.
+* Used GitHub for version control and collaboration.
-* Use project management tools like Jupyter Notebooks for documentation and sharing interim results.
+* Used project management tools like Jupyter Notebooks for documentation and sharing interim results.
 * Utilization of VS Code.

 ## Results and Conclusion